 The injectors are controlled by an electronic control unit.

-In the event of an open or short circuit in the injector winding, the latter should be replaced.
+If there is a break or short circuit in the injector winding, the latter should be replaced.

-When you press the "gas" pedal, the throttle valve opens, changing the amount of air entering the engine (fuel supply is calculated by the control unit depending on the air flow).
+When you press the gas pedal, the throttle valve opens, changing the amount of air entering the engine (fuel supply is calculated by the control unit depending on the air flow).

 The idle speed regulator is non-separable and must be replaced if it fails.

-From the common cavity of the intake manifold - receiver, air is supplied through four separate channels to the intake channels of the cylinder head.
+From the common cavity of the intake manifold-receiver, air is supplied through four separate channels to the intake channels of the cylinder head.

-The principle of its operation is to reduce the combustion temperature of the fresh air-fuel mixture in the engine cylinders by diluting it with exhaust gases taken from the exhaust channel of the cylinder head.
+The principle of its operation is to reduce the combustion temperature of the fresh fuel-air mixture in the engine cylinders by diluting it with exhaust gases taken from the exhaust channel of the cylinder head.

 The system consists of a recirculation valve attached to the intake manifold and passages in the intake manifold and cylinder head.

-recirculation valve
+Recirculation valve

 Gasoline vapors are mixed with air and discharged into the intake manifold and then into the engine cylinders.